On the existence of optimal multi-valued decoders and their accuracy bounds for ill-posed inverse problems: Relation to previous work

-\textbf{Optimal (multi-valued) decoders for undersampled inverse problems:} The study of optimal and near-optimal recovery in inverse problem has always been a central question, and many single-valued near-optimal mappings have been proposed and analyzed \cite{fundamental14, binev2022optimal, plaskota1996noisy, traonmilin2018stable, FoucartRauhutCSbook}.
-A survey of early works on optimal recovery can be found in \cite{micchelli1977survey}.
-The case of multi-valued optimal decoders has been considered for obtaining the worst case bounds on Banach spaces in \cite{arestov1986optimal} and extended to metric spaces in \cite{magaril1991optimal}.
+\textbf{Optimal (set-valued) decoders for undersampled inverse problems:} The study of optimal and near-optimal recovery in inverse problem has always been a central question, and many single-valued near-optimal mappings have been proposed and analyzed \cite{fundamental14, binev2022optimal, plaskota1996noisy, traonmilin2018stable, FoucartRauhutCSbook}.
+A survey of early works on optimal recovery is given in \cite{micchelli1977survey}.
+For Compressed Sensing (CS) C. Poon provides sampling conditions and error bounds for near-optimal recovery in \cite{poon2015role}.
+The case of set-valued optimal decoders has been considered for obtaining the worst-case bounds on Banach spaces in \cite{arestov1986optimal} and extended to metric spaces in \cite{magaril1991optimal}.
 As presented in Example 3, the Bayesian approach to inverse problems aims at recovering a distribution valued decoder \cite{Arr19, stuart2010inverse}.
-There exist some a posteriori accuracy bounds in the case of normed spaces \cite{leonov2016locally, leonov2012posteriori, wang2020general}.
+Here there exist a posteriori accuracy bounds in the case of normed spaces \cite{leonov2016locally, leonov2012posteriori, wang2020general}.